cassie365/cchat/README.md

 - Only text messages are processed; other frame types are ignored.
 - The server sends keep-alive pings every 30 seconds.

-## Why this is insecure (by design)
+## Why this is insecure
 This project was a way for me to learn WebSocket and play around with the concept.

 This project is NOT ready to ship in its current state:
 - No authentication or authorization.
 Anyone knowing the URL can connect and spoof `username`.
 - No transport security when using `ws://` (plaintext).
 Use `wss://` + a valid certificate in real deployments.
-- No input validation, rate limiting, or message size caps beyond a rolling buffer; large or frequent messages could impact memory/CPU.
+- No input validation or rate limiting; frequent messages could impact memory/CPU.
 - No origin checks (no CSRF/CORS style restrictions for WebSocket origins).
 - Broadcast trust: messages are forwarded as-is to every client.
 - Concurrency and error handling are minimal.
 Exceptions may be lost and concurrent mutations could race.